-Dumeril’s boas (not to be confused with the Madagascar ground boa) are ground-dwelling, ovoviviparous snakes native to the southwestern region of Madagascar, a large island off the southeast coast of Africa.
-This part of Madagascar is relatively dry, unlike the rainforest people usually think of associated with the island.
+Dumeril’s boas (not to be confused with the Madagascar ground boa) are ground-dwelling, ovoviviparous snakes native to the spiny thickets/forests in the southwestern region of Madagascar, a large island off the southeast coast of Africa.
+This part of Madagascar is quite dry, unlike the rainforest people usually associate with the island.

 Dumeril’s boas are nocturnal, meaning they are most active at night.
-They are also constrictors, using powerful muscles to squeeze their prey until it passes out (a relatively quick process, within seconds according to this study published in National Geographic).
+They are also constrictors, using powerful muscles to squeeze their prey until it passes out (a relatively quick process, within seconds according to this study).

-Boas in general tend to be on the nippy side, but Dumeril’s boas are acknowledged across the snake community as relatively calm.
+Boas in general tend to be on the nippy side, but Dumeril’s boas are acknowledged as relatively calm and reluctant to bite.
 They actually err on the side of being extremely shy.
 When they do bite, it’s out of an overzealous feeding response rather than aggression.
 More on that here.

 Dumeril’s Boa Care Guide — Table of Contents: